Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Test your retirement plan!

-In this rundown to retirement, it is important to review your retirement plan regularly to ensure it remains on track.
+In these final legs of your career, it is important to review your retirement plan regularly to ensure it remains on track.
 This will allow you to adjust plans where needed without necessarily derailing the overall timetable.
 For example, if investment returns are not what you had hoped for, you may need to save more or push back your retirement date.
-Alternatively, more significant changes—be it ill health, redundancy, or divorce—may require a more radical rethink.
+Alternatively, more significant changes - be it ill health, redundancy, or divorce - may require a more radical rethink.

-Consolidating existing pensions and ISAs can make it simpler to see if your retirement plan is on track.
+Consolidating existing pensions (possibly into a SIPP) and ISAs can make it simpler to see if your retirement plan is on track.
 Fidelity offers a number of tools, such as its Retirement Planning Calculators, to help set and keep track of retirement goals.

 Be prepared to be flexible, particularly if circumstances change.
 This could be a change in your personal situation, an adjustment in financial markets, or a shift in government policy that affects pension rules.
 Checking your investments and retirement plans annually will help ensure you stay on track.